christianparpart/x0/src/xzero/raft/README.md

 pass it your customized behaviors (storage, discovery, ...) as well as your finite state machine that this `raft::Server` has to apply the commands on.

+## Unit Test Cases

+* [ ] If one server’s current term is smaller than the other’s, then it updates its current term to the larger value
+* [ ] If a candidate or leader discovers that its term is out of date, it immediately reverts to follower state.
+* [ ] If a server receives a request with a stale term number, it rejects the request.

 ...

 ## NOTES